 In the village of San Juan Teotihuacan and its surroundings there are several markets and shops selling all kinds of crafts: figures made of obsidian (volcanic glass of a dark color typical of the region), tin work and figures made of clay, representations of the image of the ancient pre-Columbian gods.
 In this same place, every Monday, there is a market, where besides tasting delicious culinary samples people can buy various handicrafts as souvenirs for remembering this beautiful site.

-by Diana Navarro and Diego Voors
+Photos were made on 14-12-2009 by Diana Navarro and Diego Voors